kevinfreeman1101/writing/Writing by Category/Tutorials/Django Postgres FastAPI Tutorial.md

 # Django Postgres FastAPI Tutorial

-This content was generated using wizardlm2.
+This content was generated using a Large Language Model called **wizardlm2**.
 If you try it out, let me know how it went!

 ## wizardlm2 Response